polynome/polynome.github.io/_posts/2016-08-16-hack-that-inversoft.markdown

 How would I get it?
 I spent some time looking at the postfix server also running on the machine I had reached; could I intercept a password reset email from Linode?
-Nope, the postfix server wasn't in use; the team used Google Docs.
+Nope, the postfix server wasn't in use; the team used Google Apps for email.
 Could I fashion a convincing phishing attack using my privileged position?
 I couldn't think of a clever way to do it, and I knew the Inversoft team would be on high alert given the challenge they had issued.
-I spent some time trying to elevate my privileges to root at the shell (for no good reason) but found that the team had religiously applied Ubuntu patches and non of the Linux elevation tricks I could find would work.
+I spent some time trying to elevate my privileges to root at the shell (for no good reason) but found that the team had religiously applied Ubuntu's LTS patches and none of the Linux elevation tricks I could find would work on their kernel.

 I continued to browse around the filesystem, searching for any lead.
-I found the way forward in maybe the first place I should have looked;
+I finally found the way forward in the first place I should have looked;
 the `inversoft` user's home directory.
-It turns out that not only was this user account used to run several services on the box, but it was also used by humans as a shared account for various projects.
+It turns out that not only was this account used to run several services on the box, but it was also used by humans as a shared account for various projects and one-offs.
 And one of those projects was provisioning the HackThis machines.
-There, in `~/.linodecli/config`?
+There, in `~inversoft/.linodecli/config`?
 A Linode API key.

 <p align="center">
 <img width="75%" src="{{ site.baseurl }}/assets/hack-that-inversoft/happy.gif">
 </p>

-A call to the "list hosts" API in Linode revealed the exact two hosts I had in my sights.
+A call to the "list hosts" API in Linode revealed the exact two hosts I had in my sights, and confirmed that now I had the correct key.
 Time to get a root console, right?
 Nope.
-You can do all sorts of things with the
-[Linode API](https://www.linode.com/api), but getting a console was not one of them; you need a username and password for the web console, and I still didn't have one of those.
-The next thought was to try and export the disk image from one of the Linode machines, but this also was not available from the API.
+You can do all sorts of things with the [Linode API](https://www.linode.com/api), but getting a console is not one of them; you can only do that on the web with a regular username and password, and I still didn't have one of those.
+The next thought was to try and export the disk image from one of the Linode machines, but the API does not provide an "export" function.

 Smash and Grab
 --------------

-After lots of messing around with APIs, my colleague Anton had an idea; what if we spin up a new, "intruder" machine in the Linode account with a root password that we know and then connect the application server's disk to our intruder server instead?
-Looking through the API docs, this seemed like it would be a working plan, but it would also be obvious and destructive; the new machine would appear on the Linode dashboard, and as soon as we unmounted the volume, the machines we were targeting would start failing.
+After lots of messing around with APIs, my colleague Anton had an idea; what if we spin up a new, "intruder" machine in the Linode account with a root password that we know and then connect the target application server's disk to our intruder server instead?
+Looking through the API docs, this seemed like it would be a working plan, but it would also be obvious and destructive; our intruder machine would appear on the Linode dashboard, and as soon as we unmounted the volume, the machines we were targeting would start failing.

-To pull this off, we'd have to grab the MySQL credentials and exfiltrate the DB as quickly as possible, before the Inversoft operators could shut us down.
+To pull this off, we'd have to grab the MySQL credentials and exfiltrate the DB as quickly as possible, before the Inversoft operators could detect us and shut us down.
 Since we were so close to the prize, and since the machines weren't "real" production machines, rather honeypots designed to be hacked, we decided this was a reasonable and ethical course of action.
 At this point it was about 8pm local time at the Inversoft offices in Denver, so we hoped nobody would be at their desks, potentially buying us a few extra minutes.

 <p align="center">
 <img width="75%" src="{{ site.baseurl }}/assets/hack-that-inversoft/mission-impossible.gif">
 </p>

-With me at the shell of the new host, Anton attached the application server disk image to my machine, from which I quickly retrieved the Passport API keys and the MySQL credentials to the other host.
-Anton started enumerating all the data he could from Passport using our API key while I triggered a mysqldump - but I couldn't connect!
+With me at the shell of the intruder host, Anton used the API to attach the application server disk image to my machine, from which I quickly retrieved the Passport API keys and the MySQL credentials to the other host.
+Anton started enumerating all the data he could from Passport using our API key while I triggered a `mysqldump` to geth the DB - but I couldn't connect!
 We should have seen this coming; the MySQL server had a firewall rule that permitted access *only* from the application server; this was one of the hardening measures from the whitepaper.

-For a normal intruder, this bit of defense-in-depth would have been a dead-end, but thinking quickly and using our superpowers (Linode API keys), we performed a private IP swap between the application server and our intruder server.
-Reboot the intruder server to get the new IP and it's all over: mysqldump connects, the data is SCPed off to my machine, and we've beaten the challenge.
-Our haste was warranted; once we reported the attack to Inversoft, they let us know that they had received notification emails for every Linode action we had taken (create server, connect disk, swap IP, etc), and had already started investigating just as we were finished downloading the database dump.
+For most attackers, this bit of defense-in-depth would have been a dead-end, but thinking quickly and using our superpowers (Linode API keys), we performed a private IP swap between the application server and our intruder server.
+Rebooted the intruder server to get the new IP and it was all over: `mysqldump` connected, the data was SCPed off to my machine, and we had beaten the challenge.
+Our haste was warranted; once we reported the attack to Inversoft, they let us know that they had received notification emails for every Linode action we had taken (create server, connect disk, swap IP, etc), and had already started investigating just as we had finished downloading the database dump.

 The Recap
 ---------

-After discovering an unpatched, unfirewalled Elasticsearch instance, we gained shell access on a utility server used for various functions at Inversoft.
-On there, we found API keys for Linode left behind by a human operator that allowed us to detach disks from running servers and attach them to servers we controlled, stealing sensitive user data (all to win a prize).
+After discovering an unpatched, unfirewalled Elasticsearch instance using `nmap`, we gained shell access on a utility server used for various functions at Inversoft.
+On there, we found API keys for Linode left behind by a human operator.
+Those keys allowed us to detach disks from running servers and attach them to servers we controlled, stealing sensitive user data (all to win a prize).

 What could Inversoft have done differently to prevent this?
 Their hardening guide was and remains correct; there was no way we were